alexisyanez/Simulators-for-SPS/README.md

 ************************************************************
-*                                                          *
+**                                                        **
-*             SIMULATORS FOR SEMI-PERSISTENT              *
+**        📶🚀📱 SIMULATORS FOR SEMI-PERSISTENT          **
-*            SCHEDULING IN C-V2X MODE 4 SIMULATOR            *
+**        SCHEDULING IN C-V2X MODE 2 SIMULATOR            **
-*                                                          *
+**                                                        **
 ************************************************************

-Welcome to the Simulators-for-SPS repository!
+Welcome to the NR-SPS-VRU Clustering Repository! ✨
 ------------------------------------------------

-This project is a simulator for semi-persistent scheduling (SPS) in C-V2X Mode 4, designed with flexibility and extensibility in mind.
-The simulator is ideal for researchers and developers who want to evaluate SPS performance under various vehicular network scenarios.
+This project is a simulator for semi-persistent scheduling (SPS) in C-V2X Mode 4, designed for researchers and developers exploring vehicular network performance.

 ------------------------
-Project Overview
+📌 Project Overview
 ------------------------
 •  **Purpose:**
    Simulate SPS in C-V2X Mode 4 with default parameters based on 20Hz beacon broadcasting.

 •  **Key Features:**
-   - Object-Oriented Programming (OOP) design to ease extension and integration.
+   - **🚀 Extensible Design:** Object-Oriented Programming (OOP) architecture for easy extensions.
-   - Fine-grained simulation operating at the millisecond level.
+   - **⏱️ Fine Granularity:** Millisecond-level simulation for detailed performance analysis.
-   - Configurable parameters including transmit power, beacon range, beacon rate, reselection counter range, and accessible resource ratio.
+   - **⚙️ Configurable Parameters:** Modify transmit power, beacon range, beacon rate, reselection counter range, and accessible resource ratio.
-   - Use of Python’s argparse.ArgumentParser for robust command-line argument parsing.
+   - **🛠️ Robust CLI:** Utilizes Python’s argparse.ArgumentParser for streamlined command-line argument parsing.

 •  **Enhanced OOP Version:**
-   The latest OOP update (located in the `OOP_for_SPS` folder) provides a cleaner, more extendable codebase with improved simulation detail and flexibility.
+   Explore the new OOP version in the `OOP_for_SPS` folder, offering improved code structure and simulation depth.

 ------------------------
-Installation & Requirements
+💾 Installation & Requirements
 ------------------------
 To get started, clone the repository:

     git clone https://github.com/alexisyanez/Simulators-for-SPS.git

 Ensure you have:
-   - Python 3.x installed on your machine.
+   - **Python 3.x** installed.
-   - Required Python packages (if any) – check the `simulations.py` file for dependencies or include a requirements.txt file for convenience.
+   - All required Python packages (refer to `simulations.py` for dependencies or use a provided requirements.txt).

 ------------------------
-Usage Instructions
+⚡ Usage Instructions
 ------------------------
 1. **Basic Simulation:**
-   Run the simulator using the main script.
-For example:
+   Run the simulator using the main script:

        python simulations.py --param1 value1 --param2 value2

 2. **Customizing the Simulation:**
-   Edit `simulations.py` to modify default parameters such as:
+   Edit `simulations.py` to adjust parameters like:
    - Transmit power
    - Beacon range
    - Beacon rate